Fastrings/Photomosaics/README.md

 # PHOTOMOSAICS

-Learning the basics of image processing by implementing a basic photomosaics program using OpenCV.
+Simple photomosaics program using OpenCV in python.
+Also contains a web server able to execute the program.

 ## PREREQUISITES